Bergamot Oil For Hair

 You can add two to five drops of essential oil to your shampoos, conditioners, and hair masks for optimum results.

 Before you start using bergamot oil, it is important to consider the potential side effects and the precautions you must take.

 Side Effects And Precautions

-As per anecdotal evidence, undiluted bergamot essential oil may cause allergic dermatitis in some people.
+As per anecdotal evidence, undiluted bergamot essential oil may cause allergic dermatitisi XA type of skin rash caused by sudden contact with an allergen that irritates the skin.
+Also known as contact eczema. in some people.
 You will know you are having an allergic reaction if you experience any of the following: